-Verdict / While the color accuracy is subpar, the Acer T232HL excels in its touchscreen performance and sleek design, which is why we’ve given it Top Ten Reviews Gold Award.
+Verdict / While the color accuracy is subpar, the Acer T232HL excels in its touchscreen performance and sleek design, which is why it's our top pick for Touchscreen Monitors.

 The Acer T232HL is the most attractive and impressive monitor we tested in our comparison of large touchscreen displays.
 It stood out from its competitors because of its transparent and smooth bottom bezel.
 The design would look attractive mounted to a wall, and it is the easiest touchscreen to use on a work surface.
-Because of its versatile and comfortable design, we gave the Acer T232HL our Top Ten Reviews Gold Award.
+Because of its versatile and comfortable design, the Acer T232HL our is our top pick for touchscreen monitor.

 - Response Time